-“I apply levels of concentrated pressure on the areas of muscle spasm using my fingers, fists, or elbow,” Heidi says.
+“We apply levels of concentrated pressure on the areas of muscle spasm using our fingers, fists, or elbow,” Heidi says.
 “Consistency is key: the pressure should not vary for ten to thirty seconds.

 “NMT is a very specialized form of manual massage education to identify the pain source.
 Muscles in spasm will be sensitive to the touch because the muscle is lacking proper blood flow and oxygen, usually due to the muscle spasm.
 This oxygen restriction causes the muscle to produce higher levels of lactic acid during physical activity, and this is the pain you are feeling,” says the Ann Arbor NMNT massage therapist.

-“As I perform this therapy, we will be talking to one another about the afflicted area.
+“As we perform this therapy, we will be talking with you about the afflicted area.
 Is the pressure too much or too little, is it getting better or worse?
-By adjusting my therapy to your experience, I am able to bring real relief not just to the symptoms of your pain but target the cause,” the Ann Arbor massage therapist says.
+By adjusting our therapy to your experience, we are able to bring real relief not just to the symptoms of your pain but target the cause,” the Ann Arbor massage therapist says.
 “The goal is to eliminate pain and restore your normal strength and flexibility, whether you are a golfer, dancer, runner, swimmer, college athlete or weekend warrior, office worker or a mom,” says the massage therapist who is a mother of two and a business owner who also trains at the gym.

 “Any soreness you experience should fade twenty-four to thirty-six hours after NMT,” Heidi reports.
 “Tight muscles are now noticeably more relaxed, depending on stress, activity level, and severity of back pain prior to beginning massage therapy, and this relief should last four to fourteen days.”

-Heidi has other deep tissue massage skills in her extensive toolbox.
+The Massage Therapists at Thrive have other deep tissue massage skills in their extensive toolboxes.

 “Myofascial release, sometimes called ‘Myo’, is a different form of massage to treat muscle tension and pain,” explains the owner of Thrive Massage and Bodywork.
 “A thin, tough, elastic type of connective tissue called Fascia wraps around muscles.
 Overuse or overtraining, or conversely inactivity, can cause this tissue to become restricted and reduce blood flow.
 You experience muscle tension and pain,” continues the Ann Arbor massage therapist.

 “Physicians and trainers tell you to get sufficient exercise, but how much is right for you?
-As you are recovering from your fitness experiments, I can help.
-I will perform Myo directly on your skin without oils or creams, enabling me to find your constrictions and apply just the right amount of sustained pressure to achieve a fascial release.
+As you are recovering from your fitness experiments, we can help.
+We will perform Myo directly on your skin without oils or creams, enabling us to find your constrictions and apply just the right amount of sustained pressure to achieve a fascial release.

-“Returning to everything you enjoy and being able to perform the tasks you have to do is my goal for your massage therapy.
-Contact me at Thrive Massage Ann Arbor for your next massage!”
+“Returning to everything you enjoy and being able to perform the tasks you have to do is our goal for your massage therapy.
+Contact us at Thrive Massage Ann Arbor for your next massage!”